bothlab/pomidaq/README.md

 You should then be able to build the software after configuring the build with cmake for your platform.

 Pull-requests are very welcome!
 (Code should be valid C++14, use 4 spaces for indentation)

-## Users

-The CI system provides up-to-date builds for PoMiDAQ for the Windows (64-bit) and Debian 9+ (amd64) platforms.
-You can fetch builds from there or download prebuilt binaries from the Github releases.
-Don't hesitate to file issues if you notice anything unusual - since this software is very new, there is still a good chance to encounter strange behavior that was not previously tested for.